dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 that the files produced can be subject to further compression using general purpose compression tools.
 Measurements show that blocking significantly reduces the CPU required to perform such strong compression.
 See (#simple-versus-block-coding).

-* Metadata about other packets received should also be included in each block.
+* Metadata about other packets received can optionally be included in each block.
 For example, counts of malformed DNS packets and non-DNS packets
 (e.g. ICMP, TCP resets) sent to the server may be of interest.

 * Data on malformed packets will optionally be recorded.

     * Any structured capture format that does not capture the DNS payload byte for byte will be limited to some extent in that it cannot represent "malformed" DNS packets.
 Only those packets that can be transformed reasonably into the structured format can be represented by the format.
-So if a query is malformed this will lead to the (well formed) DNS responses with error code FORMERR appearing as "unmatched".
+For example if a query is malformed this will lead to the (well formed) DNS responses with error code FORMERR appearing as "unmatched".

     * There are two distinct types of packets that are considered "malformed".
 These are packets which can be decoded sufficiently